 Earthworms, micorrhizal fungi and other soil organisms are keys to good soil structure.
 Worm tunnels provide drainage.
 Their excretions help fertilize the soil and bind the soil to provide for aeration.
 Gardeners who practice the no-till process say that their vegetable plots are freer of diseases and pests.

 Good layers of mulch allow water to pass through into the soil, while shading the soil, keeping it at a more constant temperature.
-This is especially important in Southeast Texas, where late spring sun beats down mercilessly on garden beds.
+This is especially important along the Upper Gulf Coast, where late spring sun beats down mercilessly on garden beds.
 The mulch also prevents evaporation, and helps create a moist growing environment.

 Most garden beds contain weed seeds which stay dormant until they become exposed to sunlight.
 Dormant weed seeds will remain dormant indefinitely in no-till gardens.
 Gardeners can easily remove the few weeds carried in by the wind or birds.